 Clearly more was on the table than choosing a site for the university, but it was only in Charlottesville, in sight of Monticello, that Jefferson’s long-contemplated vision would be fulfilled.

 Jefferson and Cabell set out to influence the race for a university site, but the politically savvy Cabell had already given the Central College supporters a head start.
 His amendment to the primary education bill, requiring the governor to appoint to the commission representatives from each of the twenty-four senatorial districts, immediately gave Central College supporters an advantage.
-As historian Neil Shawen observed, “With fifteen of the twenty-four Rockfish delegates coming from east of the Blue Ridge and two of the three competing sites located west of that divide, geography alone suggested that the majority would favor Charlottesville while the minority would be split between support for Staunton and Lexington.”
+As historian Neil Shawen observed, “With fifteen of the twenty-four Rockfish delegates coming from east of the Blue Ridge and two of the three competing sites located west of that divide, geography alone suggested that the majority would favor Charlottesville while the minority would be split between support for Staunton and Lexington.”3

-Because the 1818 bill asked the commission also to consider what “voluntary contributions” might be obtained to support a university, Jefferson and Cabell gathered signatures from subscribers to Central College on a document transferring any monies to a university located in Charlottesville.
-It had been Jefferson’s plan all along to speed construction of buildings at Central College in order to impress the legislature.
+Because the 1818 bill asked the commission also to consider what “voluntary contributions” might be obtained to support a university, Jefferson and Cabell gathered signatures from subscribers to Central College on a document transferring any monies to a university located in Charlottesville.7 It had been Jefferson’s plan all along to speed construction of buildings at Central College in order to impress the legislature.
 This fact, together with the funds now released to a university from college donors, as well as the extensive acreage for a school already purchased and available in Charlottesville, provided an impressive set of assets to establish a university.
-Nevertheless, Jefferson was aware that supporters of a site in Lexington, home of Washington College, appeared to have the edge if only material assets were considered.
+Nevertheless, Jefferson was aware that supporters of a site in Lexington, home of Washington College, appeared to have the edge if only material assets were considered.8

-Jefferson was reluctant to be chosen as a representative on the commission, citing concerns that people bore grudges against him which would prejudice Central College’s chances.
+Jefferson was reluctant to be chosen as a representative on the commission, citing concerns that people bore grudges against him that would prejudice Central College’s chances.
 He wrote to Cabell within a week of the bill being passed by the Assembly:

 In the end, Cabell and his advisors decided it was more important to have Jefferson on the commission than not.
 It was a proper and fortunate choice, as the sage of Monticello went about his typical meticulous preparation of details concerning all aspects of the Assembly’s charge to the commission, gathering population data demonstrating Charlottesville’s central position in the state, as well as laying out plans for buildings, a curriculum, professorships, and university governance.